matcook/cits3001-project/Report.md

 As the algorithm runs and learns, we have configured it to save the model at set intervals to allow for viewing of the agent's progress over time.
 Using Nvidia's CUDA GPU platform, the agent was trained on our computers using the graphics card.

-The primary strength of a PPO agent is is adaptability.
+The primary strength of a PPO agent is adaptability.
 Given any (suitably setup) environment and a respective reward function, and the agent will be able to develop a strategy to maximise this reward.
-They are much more suited to generalising rules than a rule-based agent as they don't rely on a small and hard-defined set of rules, rather using a policy that is designed to be extrapolated from to allow for dealing with unseen situations (i.e. Ones noy encountered during training).
+They are much more suited to generalising rules than a rule-based agent as they don't rely on a small and hard-defined set of rules, rather using a policy that is designed to be extrapolated from to allow for dealing with unseen situations (i.e. Ones not encountered during training).

 Additionally, transfer learning is big strength of a PPO agent.
 During this project, an agent was trained on the `v0` environment, with training stopping after 4.5m timesteps.
 Another agent was trained on the more simplistic `v3` environment, and only required 800k timesteps to reach (subjectively) the same level of competence.
 Admittedly, neither agent was capable of completing the first level repeatedly, however they were able to semi-consistently reach the same point.
+These model files have been included with the project submission.

 The weakness of a PPO approach is the training time.
 Even with a decently powerful computer and GPU, training still took multiple hours for the agent to reach some level of competence.
 From anecdotal observation, it took the PPO agent approximately 250k steps to complete the first level when training in the `gym-super-mario-bros-v3` environment.
 When running on a computer with an Nvidia GTX 1070ti, it took 45 minutes for the algorithm to be trained to this level.
 In comparison to the amount of time it took to tune the rule-based agent, this isn't actually very long, however the PPO agent only completed the first level once with that level of training, and was still very inconsistent with its performance (i.e. How far to the right it got), often dying upon encountering the first obstacle.
 Many hours, sometimes days of training are required to get the PPO agent to a consistently performing state.